What is the due date for our Command Operations Report?

 PDF files are preferred.
+However, please submit original digital documents as PDF files where possible instead of scanned versions.
 We also accept Word, Excel, PowerPoint, and text (.txt) file types, along with JPEGs and TIFFs for images and mp4 files for videos.

 Should we use a specific email subject line for our COR submission?

 Yes.
-Please use the following subject line naming convention when submitting CORs: UIC_CommandName_YYYY_COR.
+Please use the following subject line naming convention when submitting CORs: UIC_CommandAcronym_YYYY_COR.

 How can my command request our COR or a subordinate command's COR submission updates?